• Skip to primary navigation

 Keto Donuts

 These pillowy keto donuts taste almost like the real thing.
-The moist, delicate crumb and luscious chocolate glaze are lovely!
+The moist, delicate crumb and luscious chocolate glaze are delightful!

-Three keto donuts stacked on a white plate.
+Three keto donuts are stacked on a white plate.

-They are soft, moist, and wonderfully chocolaty.
-They remind me of chocolate cake donuts.
-You'll need a donut pan to make them, but other than this, making them is a straightforward affair and not particularly challenging.
+These keto donuts are soft, moist, and chocolatey.
+Their texture and flavor remind me of chocolate cake donuts.
+They're delicious with just the glaze, but it's also fun to use toppings like crushed nuts and shredded coconut.
+You'll need a donut pan to make them, but other than that, making them is a straightforward affair and not particularly challenging.

 Ingredients